OCA/account-financial-reporting/account_financial_report_horizontal/README.rst

 Accounting Financial Reports Horizontal
 =======================================

-This is a port of the financial reports 'Balance sheet' and 'Profit and Loss' from OpenERP 6.0 to Odoo 8.0
+This is a rewrite of the financial reports 'Balance sheet' and 'Profit and Loss' from OpenERP 6.0 in Odoo 8.0.

 Usage
 =====

-After the module is installed, go to $TODO
+After the module is installed, the balance sheet and profit and loss reports will be in landscape mode with assets left and liabilities right.

 * https://www.odoo.com/forum/help-1